Maged-Baheig/data-science-portfolio/00-capstone-projects/store-format-optimization/README.md

 ## 🎯 Business Problem & Objective

+A retail grocery chain with **85 existing stores** was planning to open **10 new stores**.
+The company had been treating all stores similarly, but this approach was causing **product surpluses in some categories and shortages in others** — indicating a need for differentiated store formats and smarter inventory planning.

 A retail grocery chain needed to solve **three interconnected business problems**:

 | Task | Business Question | Method |